Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

 Next, estimating dynamic network measures requires the user to choose a kernel and its bandwidth.
 Typically the larger the bandwidth, the smoother time-evolution of our frequency specific network measures.
 Therefore, prior to tracking dynamic network connections, it is important the user considers the time-series properties of their data.
 For example if common peaks (troughs) in the time-series occur frequently and are transient, then a shorter bandwidth may be necessary.
 Conversely, if tracking network connections among data that evolves gradually over time, like interest rates, a larger bandwidth may be more appropriate.
 In the context of our study, we use a Normal kernel and explore the implication of bandwidth choice for a variety of data generating processes (DGPs) in Section \ref{Simulations}.

 It is noteworthy to mention that the choice of a two-sided kernel can come at a cost; especially if one wishes to use network measures for forecasting purposes.
 In these cases one may wish to: i) estimate the dynamic network recursively throughout time such that the Normal kernel truncates to use only past values at the time $T$ estimate; or ii) choose a one-sided kernel such as those in \cite{hahn2001identification,barigozzi2020time}.
+In practice, we encourage researchers to experiment with a variety of bandwidths to ensure results are not driven by its selection.
+We also encourage authors to use reasonable bandwidths given the data for their application.
+For example, if one was using these measures for forecasting daily stock return volatilities, a researcher might consider combination forecasts using Bayesian Model averaging to trade on.
+Alternatively one might look to use variance minimizing kernels in an attempt to reduce uncertainty around the forecast.\footnote{In the context of our empirical application below where we look at daily realized volatilities of stock returns, we use a bandwidth equal to 8.
+We also estimate the models using bandwidths of 12, 18, and $\sqrt{T}= \sqrt{3278}\approx 57$.
+Increasing the bandwidth smooths our network connectedness measures because it assigns larger weights to more distant observations. }

 We estimate the $j,k$ element of our dynamic adjacency matrix at time $u=t_0/T$ and horizon $d = (a,b): a,b\in(-\pi,\pi)$ and $a<b$ such that it corresponds to the transitory (high frequency band) and persistent (low frequency band) element of the adjacency matrix respectively as: